Find out when and how late submission penalties and late payment interest are charged and actions to take if you disagree.

-If you have to pay Stamp Duty, you must get your documents stamped by HM Revenue and Customs (HMRC) within 30 days of when they were signed and dated (‘executed’).
-You may have to pay a penalty and interest if you don’t.
+If you have to pay Stamp Duty, you must get your documents stamped by HMRC within 30 days of when they were signed and dated (‘executed’).
+You may have to pay a penalty and interest if you do not.
 If your documents were executed abroad, you have 30 days after first receiving them in the UK to get them stamped.
 You must confirm in writing the date the documents were received in the UK.

 Late submission penalty amounts

-The following penalty amounts apply to all documents submitted late for stamping on or after 1 October 2014:
+Penalties for late submission are calculated and charged on a document by document basis.
+The following penalty amounts apply to all documents submitted late for stamping on or after 1 October 2014.

 |Length of delay||Amount of penalty|

 |Documents late by up to 12 months||10% of the duty, capped at £300|